Pula or Rovinj? Where to Stay in Istria

 That being said, however, Rovinj is arguably the better option if you are after a relaxing seaside holiday in a beautiful setting.
 The main draw of Rovinj is inarguably its postcard-perfect Old Town and many hours can be spent just strolling around the narrow cobbled streets.

 Visiting St Euphemia’s Church and braving the climb up its bell tower is one of the best things to do in the town and it can provide spectacular views over Rovinj and the surrounding areas.
-There are also a number of rock and pebble beaches and swimming areas within very easy reach of Rovinj, including Monte Beach — which is located directly below the church in the Old Town.

-Rovinj is also a great base for exploring some of the most beautiful parts of Green Istria and enjoying the unique gastronomy that the inland region has to offer.
 The charming hill towns of Bale, Buje, Groznjan, and Motovun are closer and easier to reach from Rovinj than from Pula and no trip to Istria is complete without marvelling at the beauty of these medieval towns.

 All in all, if you’re after a more relaxing seaside holiday, then Rovinj might be the better option for where to stay in Istria.